 Does Glass America Use OEM Glass?

-They use OEM glass and high-quality glass adhesive to ensure the safest possible windshield installation/replacement jobs.
+They use OEM and OEE glass and high-quality glass adhesive to ensure the safest possible windshield installation/replacement jobs.

 It also ensures a perfect fit every time, which you don’t get with many other windshield service providers.